LabeliaLabs/distributed-learning-contributivity/README.md

 ### Using the code files

-- Define your mock scenario(s) in `config.yml` by changing the values of the suggested parameters of the custom scenario (you can browse more available parameters in section [Config file parameters](#config-file-parameters) below).
+- Define your mock scenario(s) in `config.yml` by changing the values of the suggested parameters of the 2 example scenarios (you can browse more available parameters in section [Config file parameters](#config-file-parameters) below).
 For example:
     ```yaml
     experiment_name: my_custom_experiment
     n_repeats: 5